-The translation screen (Figure 7) is the main interface through which the user can make their translations.
+The translation screen (Error!
+Reference source not found.) is the main interface through which the user can make their translations.
 It consists of a blue top bar with a filter menu (1), survey mode selection buttons (2), a search function (3), export options (4), a smartlist (5) and a larger area in which translatable items are displayed.

-Figure 7: Translation screen
+Figure 7 | Translation screen

-The following is an explanation of the interface elements indicated in Figure 7:
+The following is an explanation of the interface elements indicated in Error!
+Reference source not found.:

-Translation view filter.
+1 Translation view filter

 Here the user can select what to display.
-Please note: To activate a selected filter or display, the user needs to click on the "Navigate" button.
+Please note: To activate a selected filter or display, the user needs to click on the 'Navigate' button.

-Questionnaire - this will be GGP by default.
+Questionnaire | This will be GGP by default.
 The user cannot change this filter.

-Translations - Select one or more translations (to which the user is assigned) to display.
+Translations | Select one or more translations (to which the user is assigned) to display.

 Multiple translations will be shown in separate columns.

-Modules - View either all or one of the questionnaire modules, answers or constants.
+Modules | View either all or one of the questionnaire modules, answers or constants.

-Status - The user should select which statuses he/ she wants to see.
+Status | The user should select which statuses he/ she wants to see.
 The view will only show the statuses selected.